-Minimum Wage: Minimum wage is MMK 4800 per day for all organisations.
-The minimum wage is to be revised every 2 years.
+Minimum Wage: Minimum wage is MMK 4800 per day for all organizations.
+The minimum wage is to be revised every two years.

 Working Hours: 48 hours/week or 8 hours/day and a maximum of 12 hours/week of overtime work.

-As per labour laws, at least 1 day per week shall be granted as a paid rest day.
+As per labor laws, at least one day per week shall be granted as a paid rest day.
 Usually, Sundays are the designated rest days.
-Due to the nature of employment or nature of the employer’s operations, the employer and employee may mutually agree on any other day of the week to be the rest day.
+Due to the nature of employment or disposition of the employer’s operations, the employer and employee may mutually agree on any other day of the week to be the rest day.

-Payroll Cycle: Salaries are to be paid at the end of the month or, depending on the size of the employing enterprise, between 5 to 10 days before the end of the month.
+Payroll Cycle: Salaries are paid monthly or, depending on the size of the employing enterprise, between 5 to 10 days before the month's end.

 Pay Date: It has to be made on a working day.

-Overtime Compensation: Should the employer require the employee to work on their designated rest day, he or she shall enjoy an alternative day of rest (and may be entitled to overtime pay depending on the terms of the contract).
+Overtime Compensation: Should the employer require the employee to work on their designated rest day, they shall enjoy an alternative day of rest (and may be entitled to overtime pay depending on the terms of the contract).

-On an average, there are 25 public holidays per year:
+On average, there are 25 public holidays per year:

-Public holidays: Workers who work on a public holiday are paid at double the normal rate plus a cost of living allowance.
+Public holidays: Workers who work on a public holiday are paid at double the standard rate plus a cost of living allowance.
 Public holidays that fall on a rest day or other holiday may not be taken on another day.
-Religious holidays for non-Buddhists may be taken based on agreement between employer and workers.
+Employees may take religious holidays for non-Buddhists based on an agreement between employer and workers.

 Casual leave: All employees are entitled to 6 days of annual paid casual leave.
-They may not be carried forward to the subsequent year and may not be utilised for more than 3 consecutive days at a time, except in the case of religious or compulsory events (eg. weddings, funerals).
+They may not be carried forward to the subsequent year and may not be utilized for more than three consecutive days at a time, except in the case of religious or compulsory events (e.g., weddings, funerals).

 Earned leave: It may be enjoyed for a minimum of 10 days consecutively or separately per year of employment, provided the employee has completed 12 consecutive months of service with a minimum of 20 working days per month.
-For each month with less than the minimum of 20 full days of work, 1 day may be deducted from the minimum earned leave entitlement.
-It may be carried forward and can be accumulated up to 3 years, unless otherwise agreed between employer and employee.
+Each month with less than the minimum of 20 full days of work, one day may be deducted from the minimum earned leave entitlement.
+It may be carried forward and accumulated up to 3 years unless otherwise agreed between employer and employee.

-Maternity leave: Expectant mothers are provided 6 weeks of prenatal leave and 8 weeks of postnatal leave, for a total of 14 weeks of maternity leave.
-Additional 4 weeks will be given in case of twins.
+Maternity leave: Expectant mothers are provided six weeks of prenatal leave and eight weeks of postnatal leave for a total of 14 weeks of maternity leave.
+Additional four weeks will be given in case of twins.
 Up to 6 weeks of leave will be given in the event of a miscarriage.

-Sick leave: Employees are entitled to 30 days of paid medical leave per year, provided that they have completed 6 months of service.
-Employees covered by the Social Security Law are entitled for additional leave in case of certain work injuries apart from the 30 days of paid medical leave.
+Sick leave: Employees are entitled to 30 days of paid medical leave per year, provided that they have completed six months of service.
+Employees covered by the Social Security Law are entitled to additional leave if certain work injuries are apart from the 30 days of paid medical leave.

-Paternity Leave: Employees are entitled 15 days off at full salary.
+Paternity Leave: Employees are entitled to 15 days off at full salary.

 Marriage Leave: Employees are entitled to paid marriage leave according to the relevant Wage Regulation Order (WRO).
-Employees working in organisations which are not regulated by (WRO) are allowed 2 working days of marriage leave.
+Employees working in organizations that are not regulated by (WRO) are allowed two working days of marriage leave.

-Adoption Leave: An employee is eligible for up to 8 weeks of paid childcare leave under the Social Security Law when adopting a child under 1 year of age.
+Adoption Leave: An employee is eligible for up to 8 weeks of paid childcare leave under the Social Security Law when adopting a child under one year of age.

-Death leave: In the event of death of a parent or family member, the employee shall be allowed to utilise annual leave or casual leave, and if all annual and casual leave have been exhausted, the employee can take unpaid leave.
+Death leave: In the event of the death of a parent or family member, the employee shall be allowed to utilize annual leave or casual leave, and if all yearly and casual leave has been exhausted, the employee can take unpaid leave.
 No additional days of leave are provided as funeral leave.